-Other: Attach pupil registration certifi cate

-Provide brief details of pupil's medical condition:

-Does school have an Individual Healthcare Plan (IHCP) in place for this pupil?
-Yes/No If Yes, please attach.

-If No, Provide details of any special arrangements in place at school

-What is working well?
-What are the protective factors?

-Lived Experience, Views and wishes of child/young person.

-Views and wishes of the parents/carers.
+Other: Attach pupil registration certifi cate Provide brief details of pupil's medical condition on: Does school have an Individual Yes, please attach. l Healthcare Pla n (IHCP) in plac e for this pupil?
+Yes/No If If No, Provide details of any sp ecial arrangeme ents in place at s school What is working well?
+What a re the protectiv e factors?
+Lived Experience, Views and w ishes of child/y oung person.
+Views and wishes of the paren ts/carers views and wishes of the paren G, Carers.